meltano/handbook/src/_company/kpis.md

 A Key Performance Indicator (KPI) is a way to measure and understand progress towards a particular result.

-## North Star KPI - Average Plugins per Project
+## North Star KPI - Average Plugin Types per Project

 Meltano's current North Star KPI is the average number of plugin types per project (APP).